leozheng265/FileSystem/README.md

     ```bash
     echo "This is a test message" > 1.txt
-    echo "This a second test message" > 2.txt
+    echo "This is a second test message" > 2.txt
     ./test_fs.x add disk.fs 1.txt
     ./test_fs.x add disk.fs 2.txt
     ```